devnulled/runjob/rfd/0001-runjob-design.md

 ### Job Resource Limits

-Resource limits must be specified when creating a job.
+Resource limits will be set and hardcoded per job.
 To be explicit, these are limits rather than allocations.

 These limits will be implemented in the library, using the Linux cgroup v2 functionality, which will use its nomenclature for specifying limits.

-- CPU Time - in Millis; 1000 millis = 1 CPU
-- Memory Limit - in bytes
-- Max Processes - the number of processes a parent process can fork
-- IOPS - the number of read and write operations per second

-In the future, IOPS should be more granular to support separate configurations for read, write, and the read/write BPS instead of just the number of operations.

 There will not be any limits on the number of jobs a user can run, how many resources they use, etc.  Nor will there be any support for process monitoring or restarting.
 At least some basic level of not allowing more than `n` processes per user seems like an important feature to implement in the next release.